 Example: The characters in William Golding's Lord of the Flies create a society on a deserted island where their plane has crashed.

-The point where the protagonist's and antagonist's interests collide is the conflict.
-There are many types of conflict found in different stories, but they can be broadly categorized as external conflict and internal conflict.
+The point where the interests of the protagonist and antagonist collide is the conflict.
+There are many types of conflict in different stories, but they can be broadly categorized as external conflict and internal conflict.

 An external conflict exists between a character and something else (like another character, nature, society, or fate) outside of the character's control.
-He or she must resolve this conflict during the rising action or climax of the story.
+The character must resolve this conflict during the rising action or climax of the story.

 Example: The stepmother in Cinderella sabotages Cinderella's chance to attend the royal ball.